iotaledger/iota-spec-template/template/HOW-TO-SPEC.md

 # The 7PEC Lifecycle

-7PEC is a formalized approach that seeks to follow the needs of software developement and business development, in order to enhance community involvement and pave the way for potential standardisation.
+7PEC is a formalized approach that seeks to follow the needs of software development and business development, in order to enhance community involvement and pave the way for potential standardisation.

 It is a combination of logbook, documentation and specification system that accompanies the product throughout its entire lifecycle.
 It has one purpose: